 Eye Centella Cream

 Eye Centella Cream — centella asiatica, ectoin, acmella, sodium hyaluronate, and squalane.
 Built for the eye area's thinner skin.
-Anti-inflammatory and hydration-focused.
+Ingredients studied in inflammation and hydration research.

 Eye Centella Cream is WhollyKaw's under-eye-area targeted moisturizer — built around centella asiatica (cica), with ectoin, sodium hyaluronate, squalane, and acmella oleracea (paracress) as supporting actives.
 From the WhollyKaw German skincare line, $64.99.
 Designed for the eye area's specific anatomical needs: thinner skin, fewer sebaceous glands, more visible aging signs, and higher reactivity to irritation.